zlinahot/gmt/doc/rst/source/movie.rst

 A movie is not very interesting if nothing changes.
-For the animation to change you need to have your *mainscript* either access a *different* data set as the frame counter changes, or you need to plot only a varying *subset* of a data set, showing only the part that should be displayed in each frame.
+For the animation to change you need to have your *mainscript* either access a *different* data set as the frame counter changes, or you need to plot only a varying *subset* of a data set, showing only the part that should be displayed in each frame, or you *compute* data that changes per frame.
 There are several strategies you can use to accomplish these effects:

 #.
 Your *timefile* passed to **-T** may have names of specific data files and you simply have your *mainscript*
-   use the relevant **MOVIE_TEXT** or **MOVIE_WORD?** to access the frame-specific file name.
+   use the relevant **MOVIE_TEXT** or **MOVIE_WORD?** variables to access the frame-specific file name.
 #.
 You have a single data table which includes absolute time for each record, and you wish to plot these *events* as time
    moves forward, yet not displaying events still in the future.
 This effect is achieved via the module :doc:`events`.
 #.
 You have a 3-D grid (or a stack of 2-D grids) and you want to interpolate along the axis perpendicular to the